Write a Grief Poem?

-When my father-in-law passed away just before Thanksgiving, my husband and I went to pack up the belongings of his home.
-The experience revived my sadness at the loss of my dear mother-in-law, Hazel, the year before.
-Now, not only were they both gone, but there was a loss associated with the place we went “home” to for visits and holidays for many years.
+After some relatives passed away just before Thanksgiving, we went to pack up the belongings of their home.
+The experience revived my sadness at the loss of his wife, the year before.
+Now, not only were they both gone, but there was a loss associated with the home we visted and spent holidays for many years.
 There was a certain finality this time.
 Now we knew we would not see them again until we see them in their home in heaven.
 A friend recommended a book to me the day after my father-in-law died called, “My Dream of Heaven” by Rebecca Ruter Springer.

 It immediately helped me to “set my mind on things above” (Colossians 3:2).
-I was comforted as I considered the joyful reunion Hugh and Hazel were having after their year of separation following 72 years of marriage on earth.
+I was comforted as I considered the joyful reunion this elderly couple were having after their year of separation following 72 years of marriage on earth.
 Many of the chapters of the book began with a poem which soothed my aching soul.
 That’s when the thought occurred to me to write a poem to express the ache of my throbbing heart.

-I wrote two poems a week after Hugh’s death which I will share here:
+I wrote two poems a week after the loss which I will share here:

 Grief Knocking on the Wall of My Heart